 Bile culture is a laboratory test to detect disease-causing germs in the biliary system.

 The bile sample is sent to a lab.
-There, it is placed in a special dish called a culture medium to see if bacteria, virus, or fungus grows on the sample.
+There, it is placed in a special dish called a culture medium to see if bacteria, viruses, or fungi grow on the sample.

 Preparation depends on the specific method used to obtain the bile sample.
-Follow your health care provider's instructions exactly on how to prepare.
+Follow your health care provider's instructions exactly.